-After considerable debate, the 107th Congress enacted the exemption DOD requested from the Migratory Bird Treaty Act, and the 108th Congress enacted exemptions from the Marine Mammal Protection Act and certain parts of the Endangered Species Act.
+After considerable debate, the 107th Congress enacted an exemption from the Migratory Bird Treaty Act, and the 108th Congress enacted exemptions from the Marine Mammal Protection Act and certain parts of the Endangered Species Act.
 Although these exemptions were contentious among those concerned about the weakening of protections for animals and plants, there has been greater opposition to exemptions that DOD has requested from the Clean Air Act, Solid Waste Disposal Act, and CERCLA.
 Opponents to exemptions from these three latter statutes have expressed concern about human health risks from potential exposure to air pollution and hazardous substances.
-Congress has not enacted these exemptions thus far, but DOD requested them again in its FY2007 defense authorization proposal, continuing to assert that critical training could be restricted otherwise.
-To date, none of the FY2007 defense authorization (H.R.
-5122 and S. 2766) or appropriations bills (H.R.
-5385 and H.R.
-5631) include these exemptions.
+DOD has requested these exemptions again in its FY2008 defense authorization proposal, included in Sections 314 and 315 of the Administration's bill (S. 567), as introduced.
+DOD continues to assert that critical training could be restricted if these exemptions are not enacted.
+However, opposition to these exemptions has been motivated by the absence of data demonstrating how requirements of these statutes have restricted training and affected readiness overall, and concerns about human health and environmental risks.

 &lt;sup>1 The following environmental laws authorize the President to grant exemptions for federal facilities, including military installations, on a case-by-case basis.
 Exemptions for activities in the "paramount interest of the United States," including national security, are provided in the Clean Air Act (42 U.S.C.
 7418(b)), Clean Water Act (33 U.S.C.
 1323(a)), Noise Control Act (42 U.S.C.
-4903), Resource Conservation and Recovery Act (42 U.S.C.
+4903), Solid Waste Disposal Act (42 U.S.C.
 6961(a)), and Safe Drinking Water Act (42 U.S.C.
 300(j)(6)).
 A "national security" exemption is provided in CERCLA (42 U.S.C.
 9620(j)).
 The Endangered Species Act (16 U.S.C.
 1536(j)) authorizes a special committee to grant an exemption if the Secretary of Defense finds it necessary for national security.